China-to-Hong Kong travelers will no longer need quarantine

 China-to-Hong Kong travelers will no longer need quarantineNew

-HONG KONG (AP) — Travelers arriving in Hong Kong from China will no longer need to quarantine.
-The semi-autonomous city’s top official said Tuesday that she’s easing curbs imposed after summer outbreaks of the coronavirus on the mainland.
-Starting Wednesday, people who haven’t been to medium- or high-risk areas on the mainland or Macao can enter the city, capped at 2,000 travelers daily.
+HONG KONG (AP) — Travelers arriving in Hong Kong from mainland China will no longer need to quarantine.
+The semi-autonomous city’s top official says she’s easing curbs imposed after outbreaks of the coronavirus on the mainland.
+Starting Wednesday, people who haven’t been to medium- or high-risk areas on the mainland or Macao can enter the city, capped at 2,000 travelers a day.
 Travelers will still need a negative COVID-19 test prior to arrival and must take several tests while in Hong Kong to ensure they’re not infected.
 Hong Kong suspended quarantine-free travel in early August.
 Since the beginning of the pandemic, most Hong Kongers haven’t been able to freely enter mainland China.